Workers' deaths, FIFA scandal overshadow Scotland-Qatar match

 Normally, a match between Qatar, ranked 99th in the world, and Scotland, a historic heartland of the game but long in the doldrums, would draw little outside interest.

-But the furore piles more unwelcome attention on Qatar and FIFA, soccer's international governing body, on top of a corruption scandal engulfing FIFA.
+But the furore piles more unwelcome attention on Qatar and FIFA, football's international governing body, on top of a corruption scandal engulfing FIFA.

 Seven FIFA officials were arrested in Switzerland last week on suspicion of corruption and a separate investigation is being carried out into the award of the 2018 World Cup to Russia and the 2022 Qatari bid.